Hearing and Speech Sciences

 Chair: R. Newman

 Professors: J. Edwards, S. Gordon-Salant, M. Goupell (Co-Director of the Departmental Honors Program), R. Newman, N. Ratner

-Associate Professors: S. Anderson, M. Goupell, Y. Huang, J. Novick Y. Shah (Director of Graduate Studies)
+Associate Professors: S. Anderson (Director of Graduate Studies), Y. Huang, J. Novick (Co-Director of the Departmental Honors Program), Y. Shah

-Assistant Clinical Professors: L. Curry, J. Ortiz (Director of LEAP Program), L. Rickard, C. Shields, K. Slawson, S. Sohns, E. Thompson
+Assistant Clinical Professors: L. Curry, J. Ortiz (Director of LEAP Program), L. Rickard, C. Shields, K. Slawson, S. Sohns, E. Thompson, J. Wertz

 Senior Lecturer: T. O'Brien

 Research Scientist: M. Fourakis

-Professors Emeriti: M. McCabe, F. Roth, G. Yeni-Komshian
+Professors Emeriti: M. McCabe, F. Roth, V. Sisskin, G. Yeni-Komshian

 The coursework in Hearing and Speech Sciences requires careful sequencing.
 Material learned in early courses provides the foundation for later courses and some required courses are only offered during certain semesters.
 For this reason advising for HESP majors and minors is MANDATORY.
 This means that each student must meet with the department academic advisor each semester prior to registering for classes.
 Students will be notified by e-mail of their registration date or they may check their registration status by going to Testudo and clicking on “Appointment and Registration Status”.
 Students should schedule an advising meeting no sooner than two weeks prior to their registration date, as this prevents students from having to return for another appointment due to closed classes.
-Advising appointments may be made by going to https://hespadvisingcalendar.umd.edu/.
+Advising appointments may be made by going to hespadvisingcalendar.umd.edu.
 Advising in the HESP major is crucial, especially for students who are changing into the major late in their academic careers or transferring from a community college.
-It is important to note that these students may not be able to complete the major in 4 years.
+It is important to note that these students may not be able to complete the major in four years.
 Advising is always available to students regarding academic and major choices, career planning, and/or academic concerns.